 Err, I think you mean textfiles.com.
 Unless you meant to point at the domain squatter instead...

 And while Mr. Strachmans movies were given to soldiers as a form of charity, studios do send military bases reel-to-reel films, which are much harder to copy, and projectors for the troops overseas.

+I asked Chris how far away he thinks he is from his dream of sending a manned shuttle into orbit.
 "Let me tell you", he replied, "building a space shuttle is a big job."
 He thinks he'll have it done in four to six years.

 Maybe they'll beat NASA back to space?